©2023 OnPay, Inc.

 Additional information you’ll see on a CP-575 includes your official business name, official filing address, a list of the tax forms your business is required to file, and (even more importantly) the due date(s) for filing those forms – which, of course, you won’t want to miss.

 The purpose of an FEIN is to identify your business when you’re completing mandatory quarterly and annual federal tax filings (forms such as 941, 943, 940).
-To be a business in compliance with federal tax regulations, you must have a FEIN.
+To be a business in compliance with federal tax regulations, you must have an FEIN.

 And not to confuse you, but in addition to the FEIN, there’s also an EIN or Employer Identification Number issued at the state level.
 State-provided EINs serve essentially the same purpose as FEINs but are used on state tax forms.